noLife001/noLife001/README.md

-- 👋 Hi, I’m @noLife001
+- 👋 Hi, I’m @yaashall01 and i'm junior software developer
-- 👀 I’m interested in ...
+- 👀 I’m interested in software design and engineering
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Java and JavaScript projects
-- 📫 How to reach me ...
+- 📫 How to reach me yassinzevo@gmail.com

 <!---
-noLife001/noLife001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+yaashall01/yaashall01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->